mutoco/svestra/backend/README.md

 - ⚠️ Important note if you are using the Svestra frontend: Add the suffix `_md` to every field that can have markdown (e.g. richtext fields).
 On the frontend-side we parse markdown to HTML using a helper (src/_helpers/parse-markdown.js)
 - In the current version of Strapi (3.2.3) the media library breaks if you delete a content-type that contains entries with media fields.
 Check this issue on [https://github.com/strapi/strapi/issues/6347](Github) to avoid/resolve it.
 - Strapi may have problems if you rename a content-type.
 Beware that this could cause a lost of all your entries!

+## Dealing with nested components (dynamic zones)
+Right now, Strapi seems to have an issue where you don't get the `__component` property in the REST API if you nest components inside eachother.
+This is a big problem if you heavily rely on dynamic layouts because you'll not be able to determine the right component to show.
+That's why this setup offers a basic workaround.
+1. When creating a component in the Strapi admin, make sure you add a string-filed called `Component_name` (We use uppercase for component properties and lowercase for content-types to avoid conflicts, which is another ongoing Strapi issue)
+2. Under "Advanced settings" add the name of the component to this field as a default value.
+E.g. `TeaserMedia`
+3. Save it and then click on "Configure the view"
+4. Remove the `Component_name` field from "Displayed fields" - We don't want to show that field to editors or let them mess up things.
+5. The new field and its default value should now be accessible in the REST API.

 ## Deployment